Anon-No-Name/JP-BX.github.io/index.md

 # Active Directory Configuration

-First, I set a static IP address (192.168.10.7) and verified connectivity to my Splunk server via the command line.
+For my windows server I set a static IP address (192.168.10.7) and verified connectivity to my Splunk server via the command line.
 In Server Manager, I installed Active Directory Domain Services and set the domain name to JSP.Local.
 In Active Directory Users and Computers, I created two users, Terry Pond and Jerry Smith, as well as two groups, HR and IT.
 I also installed Sysmon to monitor system activity and configured the Splunk Forwarder to send data to my Splunk server.

 ![fb0419984e90344f1ad6a5fd6019b181](https://github.com/user-attachments/assets/25d5e680-4fe7-4300-9583-97110a126a1e)
 ![d53fc56ed78a76a346b76140323e06f8](https://github.com/user-attachments/assets/bb307381-4cfc-4575-b677-ce52bb69015d)